Common formatting problems

 Paragraph Spacing

 Paragraph spacing refers to the spacing between the bottom of one paragraph and the top of the next.
 There are some types of publications where spacing between paragraphs can have advantages and lend to the design.
-However, no matter how the final layout will be designed, these paragraph spaces should not be included as hard returns in your manuscript.
-Unless absolutely necessary, such as in poetry or verses, these returns in Normal Body Text will need to be removed to create a proper flow in a page layout.
 In Microsoft Word, as well as page layout programs, there are style and formatting settings that will automatically add line spacing before and after each paragraph.
 If you just prefer to type in a double-spaced paragraph style, you should set the spacing in your styles.
-With the spacing set using styles, it can be easily removed or tweaked in your layout.

 How to create paragraph spacing without multiple returns.
 With your document open, go to the top menu and click on Format from the drop down menu choose Style and Formatting.
 A window will open that shows a list of different Styles available.
 You can edit an existing Style or set up a New Style.
 For an existing style, click the style name and a drop down menu will appear.
 Select Modify...
 To create a new style click the New Style... button.
 A dialogue box will appear.
 At the bottom of the box, click the Format button and select Paragraph from the drop down menu.
 Under Spacing, make the following settings: Before: 6pt (or more depending on preference) After: 6pt (or more depending on preference) You can set spacing one or both.
 Either way, the spacing will automatically be added when you hit the Return key.